Blue moons, Harvest moons, Worm moons? Find out more about the ancient names associated with the phases of the Moon - and what they mean.

 The eight phases of the Moon in order are:

 - first quarter Moon

 - last quarter Moon

 - waning crescent Moon.

-There are therefore eight distinct phases of the Moon.
 The full, quarter and new Moons are all the instants in time when the Moon is exactly fully, half or not at all illuminated from our perspective on Earth.
 The crescent and gibbous Moons each last approximately a week.

-The phases of the Moon
+How are the phases of the Moon and the months linked?

 The Moon’s phases and the months of the year are inextricably linked.
 It takes the Moon about 29.5 days to go through all of its phases, meaning that each month has on average one full moon (which occurs when the entire face of the Moon is illuminated by the Sun).
 This figure is not the same as the time it takes the Moon to orbit Earth – that’s 27.3 days.

 The word ‘month’ takes its root from the Moon.
 A month was originally defined to be either 29 or 30 days, roughly equal to the 29.5-day cycle of the lunar phases.
 Some of our calendar months were later padded out with extra days so that 12 months would make up one complete 365-day solar year.